Articles

 If you notice that your pastures are showing signs of distress and wear, you need to start making decisions.
 Can you move hay and livestock more often?
 Can a temporary winter feeding area be established as a sacrifice area to save the rest of the pastures?

 Feeding outdoors will always result in some form of damage, but this will be reduced when the ground is frozen and the livestock are moved frequently.
 Some farmers will move livestock several times daily when they see increased soil pugging.
-To discourage the congregation of livestock, try taking minerals to locations different from water and hay.
-If hay is rolled out or fed in frequently changing locations, this will also help with manure and nutrient distribution for more fertile and productive pastures in the spring.
+To discourage livestock from congregating, try placing minerals in locations away from water and hay.
+If hay is rolled out or fed in rings, frequently changing locations, this will also help distribute manure and nutrients for more fertile, productive pastures in the spring.
 Read Reducing Pasture Damage During Winter Feeding for more information.

 If you already have a sacrifice area or are considering setting one up for the winter, maintaining that area is essential.
-These areas can get inundated with mud and animal waste in a hurry and they need to be correctly cared for.
+These areas can quickly become inundated with mud and animal waste, and they need proper care.
 Placement is critical to these areas.
-One thing to consider is your location of livestock water and feed.
+One thing to consider is the location of your livestock's water and feed.
 Another consideration is your ease of access; a final consideration is how wet the land lies.
-Since livestock will be congregating here, it is important to keep away from streams, which could become contaminated.
+Since livestock will be congregating here, it is important to avoid streams, which could become contaminated.
 For more information on sacrifice areas and winter feeding, read Care and Condition of Sacrifice Areas.
 Constructing a covered structure with a concrete floor where livestock can be kept when it is too wet outside is a great way to avoid pasture damage.

 Wrapping Up